TheCyberAtom/Guess-The-Number-Game/README.md

 # Guess The Number - Game
-It is a simple C++ Game designed and developed by me.
+It is a simple C++ Game designed and developed by TheCyberAtom.
 # Run
 Run main.cpp for C++ version.
 Run main.py for Python version.(Compatible with IPython Console)